TheCodersRoom/Quotes/English/Quotes_English.md

 > Excellence, then, is not an act but a habit. - ARISTOTLE
 >If you can dream it, you can do it.
 >Trust yourself that you can do it and get it. ―Baz Luhrmann.

+> Instead of worrying about what you cannot control, shift your energy to what you can create.